iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 Follow the steps described in [Build Scone app > Build the TEE docker image](create-your-first-sgx-app.md#build-the-tee-docker-image).

-Create the `sconify.sh` script and update the variables as follow:
+Update the `sconify.sh` script with the variables as follow:

 ```bash
 # Declare image related variables